a-m-m-nnn/Personal-Projects/README.md

 Hello World,

-This is a repository for some of my favorite and best appraised postgraduate work from my time in Imperial and recent work in tech consulting, which I will be adding to periodically.
+This is a repository for some of my favorite and best appraised postgraduate work from my time at Imperial and recent work in tech consulting, which I will be adding to periodically.

 So far, it covers: